DevilAguo0/hiddify/How-to-transfer-files-between-a-server-and-a-computer.md

 Select one of the backup files to transfer.

-## Transfer the file from the server to the system via scp command
+## Transfering the file from the server to the system via scp command
 Use this command in the terminal.

 `scp <user>@<Server's IP>:<path/to/your/file> "Path\in\your\PC"`